exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - **content.payload.prev_tx_chain**: last tx-id of previous transactions chain if it has been broken.
 Otherwise, `null`.
-- **content.txid**: the hash for the anchoring bitcoin transaction, which is considered to be a LECT.
+- **content.txid**: the hash for the anchoring bitcoin transaction, which is considered to be the current LECT by the validator.

 ### Nearest LECT